ensured/youtube-channel-checker/README.md

 # YouTube Channel Monitor

-A Flask web application that monitors YouTube channels for new videos and sends email notifications when new content is published.
+A Flask web application that monitors YouTube channels for new videos and sends email and Discord notifications when new content is published.

 ## Features

 - 🎬 Monitor multiple YouTube channels for new videos
 - 📧 Email notifications for new videos (using Resend)
+- 💬 Discord notifications via webhooks
+- 🤖 Discord bot for channel management
 - 💾 Persistent caching with TTL (Time To Live)
 - 🕐 Background monitoring with configurable intervals
 - 🌐 Web interface for managing channel subscriptions